Here is how to install the Level 1 Firebird Speaker Package which is

 have problems you can just use a #6 speed nut found at the parts store where the screws and bolts are.

-If you have the package Level 2 and up using the CDT Audio subwoofers, then your install got a little easier.
-Again,
+you have the package Level 2 and up using the CDT Audio subwoofers, then your install got a little easier.
+Again, remove the

-remove the stock subwoofer from it's location using the nut driver or 1/4" drive set.
-Cut the connector off the back
+stock subwoofer from it's location using the nut driver or 1/4" drive set.
+Cut the connector off the back of the stock

-of the stock sub at the solder joints.
-Strip the ends of the connector where you cut them off with wire strippers and twist
+sub at the solder joints.
+Strip the ends of the connector where you cut them off with wire strippers and twist the ends.
+Insert

-the ends.
-Insert the connector wires into the terminals on the new CDT sub by pressing the terminal in and holding it there,
+the connector wires into the terminals on the new CDT sub by pressing the terminal in and holding it there, slide the wire

-slide the wire into it and let go of the terminal.
+into it and let go of the terminal.
 They are spring loaded so they lock the wire in place.
-Red is pos and black
+Red is pos and black is neg.
+If

-is neg.
-If you have a condition where the subs sounds "quiet", you have reversed the polarity on one of the terminals
+you have a condition where the subs sounds "quiet", you have reversed the polarity on one of the terminals or you

 The install is the